Brook Named New England White-Ball Cricket Captain

 The 26-year-old Yorkshire batsman was the favourite to succeed Jos Buttler, who stood down in February after a woeful Champions Trophy campaign in Pakistan ended with England failing to reach the semi-finals.

-England failed to retain either their T20 or 50-over World Cup titles under Buttler's captaincy.
+England failed to retain either its T20 or 50-over World Cup titles under Buttler's captaincy.

 Brook was already Buttler's deputy and stood in as skipper during an ODI series against Australia in September.